-- If you are living (and dying) by a schedule, sick children produce resentment: they are messing with your project for efficiency!
+- If you live by a schedule, sick children produce resentment: they are messing with your project for efficiency!

 - If you live by a schedule, the day you sleep in means you are behind all day (when I’m behind all day, I’m not as nice a mother or person).

 The conflict between home and schedule can be resolved by dumping the schedule and admitting the nature of home.

 Home is a space where each person has a certain amount of freedom to just “be.”
 Within that “beingness,” it’s possible to learn an enormous quantity of information.
 That’s why we brought our kids home from traditional schooling—we believed that the homey-ness of home was not antithetical to learning.
 Rather, we believe that home is even more conducive to learning than school with its clocks and bells.

 That’s because it happens to be true: tutorial-based, interest-driven, time-unbound learning is effective—supremely so.

 Home creates a space for that kind of learning to flourish.
 Why ruin it with a schedule?